mckunkel/clas12docs/OfflineSoftware/source/plotting/introduction_old.rst

 Most people know and use ROOT for their data plotting needs.
 We implemented the Java plotting library to mimic the root functionality, and have Object names and methods same as for ROOT environment.
-This will make an easy transition for the users acustomed to ROOT to Java plotting package.
+This will make an easy transition for the users accustomed to ROOT to Java plotting package.

 Getting started
 ===============